ckemptner/customer-data-framework/README.md

 - Default integration to external newsletter systems like MailChimp
 - Rest API for integration of external systems for data import or data export

+For a first impression have a look at our [Demo](https://demo.pimcore.fun/admin/).
+Username: admin
+Password: demo

-For a first impression have a look at our [Advanced Demo](https://demo-advanced.pimcore.org/).
-For more complex solutions have a look at our [case studies](https://pimcore.com/en/customers).
+For examples of more complex solutions have a look at our [case studies](https://pimcore.com/en/customers?industry=&capability=7685).

 ## Working with Customer Management Framework